 Follow the tips below to help us keep stormwater clean:

-- Always clean up animal waste when walking your dog.
+- Pick-up animal waste when walking your dog.
 Leaving pet waste on the ground increases public health risks by allowing harmful bacteria and nutrients to wash into the storm drain and eventually into local waterbodies.

 - Compost or mulch yard waste.
-Don't leave it in the street or sweep it into stormdrains or streams.
+Don't leave it in the street, nor sweep it into stormdrains or streams.

-- Inspect your septic system every 3 years and pump your tank as necessary (every 3 to 5 years).
+- If applicable, inspect your septic system every 3 years and pump the tank as necessary (every 3 to 5 years).

 - Sweep up litter and debris from sidewalks, driveways and parking lots, especially around storm drains.